-In 2014, the FDA cleared for sale two new CRT devices that are thinner and smaller than other implantable devices [99].
-In 2016, the FDA approved the first leadless pacemaker to treat heart rhythm disorders [100].
+In 2014, the FDA cleared for sale two new CRT devices that are thinner and smaller than other implantable devices [6].
+In 2016, the FDA approved the first leadless pacemaker to treat heart rhythm disorders; expanded FDA approval was later granted for the novel use in the stimulation of the bundle of His (in 2018) and for patients with AV block (in

+2020) [55; 56; 66].
 The device works like other pacemakers to regulate heart rate; however, the device is self-contained, only 1 inch long, and is implanted directly in the right ventricle of the heart.
-Additionally, genetic therapy and devices not requiring surgery or incisions are being investigated in the United States [101; 102].
+In 2023, the FDA approved the first dual-chamber leadless pacemaker that allows wireless communication and synchronization between two leadless pacemakers that are smaller than a AAA battery [57].
+Additionally, genetic therapy and devices not requiring surgery or incisions are being investigated in the United States [58; 59].